PowerDNS/pdnsapi/api_spec.md

 server_resource
 ---------------

-Example with server `"inproc"`, which is the only server returned by pdns.
+Example with server `"localhost"`, which is the only server returned by pdns.

-pdnsmgrd and pdnscontrol MUST NOT return “inproc”, but SHOULD return other servers.
+pdnsmgrd and pdnscontrol MUST NOT return “localhost”, but SHOULD return other servers.

     {
       "type": "Server",
-      "id": "inproc",
+      "id": "localhost",
-      "url": "/servers/inproc",
+      "url": "/servers/localhost",
       "daemon_type": "recursor",
-      "config_url": "/servers/inproc/config{/config_setting}",
+      "config_url": "/servers/localhost/config{/config_setting}",
-      "zones_url": "/servers/inproc/zones{/zone}",
+      "zones_url": "/servers/localhost/zones{/zone}",
     }

 Note: On a pdns server, the servers collection is read-only, and the only